-Local planning authorities must publish information at least annually that shows progress with Local Plan preparation, reports any activity relating to the duty to cooperate and shows how the implementation of policies in the Local Plan is progressing and are encouraged to report as frequently as possible on planning matters to communities.
+Local planning authorities must publish information at least annually that shows progress with Local Plan preparation, reports any activity relating to the duty to cooperate and shows how the implementation of policies in the Local Plan is progressing.

-The National Planning Policy Framework requires local planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide 5 years’ worth of housing.
+Each year, the National Planning Policy Framework requires local planning authorities to identify and update a supply of specific deliverable sites, sufficient to providing five years’ worth of housing.

 Once published, such assessments should normally not need to be updated for a full 12 months unless significant new evidence comes to light, or the local authority wishes to update its assessment earlier.